The Pattern of Departure

 This developmental understanding reframes Joseph’s hallucinogen use entirely.
 He’s not seeking pleasure or recreation or even spiritual insight, though these may be present.
 He’s maintaining a protective pattern that formed when he was too young to have any other options.
 The addiction facilitates the continuation of the flight response that kept him safe when he was an infant in a chaotic, terrifying home.
 His system learned: belonging is dangerous, presence invites violence, existence creates problems.
 Better to not quite be here.

-Over years, Joseph's hallucinogen use became the central organizing principle of his life.
-He structured his work (he's a freelance designer) to accommodate extended trips.
+Over many years, Joseph’s hallucinogen use became the central organizing principle of his life.
+He structured his work (he’s a freelance designer) to accommodate extended trips.
 He sought out communities of psychedelic explorers.
 He read voraciously about consciousness expansion.
-But he couldn't maintain relationships.
+But he couldn’t maintain relationships.
 Partners would eventually leave, frustrated by his inability to fully arrive, to be present with them.
-He told me, "They say I'm always somewhere else, even when I'm sitting right there."

 This makes perfect sense given his developmental history.
 Joseph learned in infancy that being fully present with another person was dangerous.
 Connection meant exposure to violence and neglect.
 His nervous system, brilliantly adaptive, learned to protect him through absence.
 Every relationship in his adult life activates this early learning.
 When a partner gets close, when intimacy deepens, Joseph’s system interprets this as threat.
 The flight response activates.
 He reaches for the substances that will take him elsewhere, that will maintain the protective distance his nervous system still believes he needs.